zeebo/gate/README.txt

     New constructs a Gate for some test.

 func (g *Gate) Close()
-    Close causes any goroutines blocked in Wait to exit, failing the test.
+    Close causes any goroutines blocked in Wait, Start or Stop to exit.
     Close is safe to call multiple times as well as concurrently with any other method.
-The test is failed if Stop or Start are called after Close.
+The test is failed unless Close is called after every call to Wait, Stop or Start.

 func (g *Gate) Closed() bool
     Closed returns if the Gate has been Closed.